How to build resilience by bootstrapping Unleash’s Java SDK with predefined values

 - version: 2.16.29 (or newer)

-This should allow you to have code that syncs state from the Unleash API server to an S3 bucket and use this to get your Java application to a known toggle state at startup.
+This should allow you to have code that syncs state from the Unleash API server to an S3 bucket.
+Use this to get your Java application to a known toggle state at startup.

 All code used in this post is available in the Unleash Java SDK examples repo.

-Want to get started using Unleash and Bootstrap?
+Want to get started using Unleash with Java?

 |GET STARTED||TRY OUR DEMO|